DeepseaPlatform/coastal/docs/_pages/devguide/codeofconduct.md

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the core team or email conduct@thoughtbot.com immediately.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the core team or email the core team immediately.

-We expect everyone to follow these rules anywhere in thoughtbot's project codebases, issue trackers, chatrooms, and mailing lists.
+We expect everyone to follow these rules anywhere in the project's codebases, issue trackers, chatrooms, and mailing lists.

 Finally, don't forget that it is human to make mistakes!
 We all do.
 Let’s work